conorwalsh/EdgeOS-Throughput-Measurement-Tools/README.md

 # EdgeOS-Throughput-Measure
 Python script for measuring the the throughput of a ubiquiti router.<br/>
 NOTE: This script does not perform a speedtest, it returns the throughput of the router which is how much data is moving up or down through the router at that time.<br/>
-There are two versions of the script one that runs once (throughput.py) and one that runs until stopped (throughput_loop.py)
+There are two versions of the script one that runs once (throughput.py) and one that runs until stopped (throughput_loop.py).

 # Requirements
 These scripts require the paramiko python module for ssh.<br/>
 >pip install paramiko

 # Setup
-The scripts require 5 values to be set at the start
+The scripts require 5 values to be set before the script can be used:
 1. Set the name of the interface you want to monitor: erinterface = "eth0 "
 2. Set the time between the 1st and 2nd measurement: sleeptime = 0
 3. Set the username of the router: user = "username"